YichuLi/Socket-Client-Server-Communication/y2792li_20817846/README.md

 - req_code: an integer for authentication
 - file_received: a string for the name of the received file

-If permission denied when run the server.sh or client.sh scripts, please run the following command first:
+If permission denied when run the server.sh or client.sh scripts, run the following command first:
 ```commandline
 chmod +x server.sh
 chmod +x client.sh